Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Identifying Representative Generators

 \subsection{Choosing Cluster Representatives}

-In all but the SVD methods above the algorithms output a set of clusters.
-However, in the context of model reduction what we need is a set of \emph{characteristic generators}.
-We achieve this by choosing one representative generator from each cluster.
-Essentially we choose the centroid of each cluster based on the PMU data.
+Both $k$-means and the graph methods produce a partition of the generators into clusters of similar dynamic behavior.
+However, in the context of model reduction, we need a set of \emph{representative generators}, as produced by the SVD method.
+This is achieved by choosing one representative generator from each cluster: the medoid.